Maximizing Conversion Rates with Effective Customer Review Strategies

 Send out samples

-One way to generate initial reviews for new products, aside from follow-up e-mails, is by sending out samples to shoppers.
+One way to generate initial reviews for new products, aside from follow-up e-mails, is by sending samples to shoppers.

-Use a third-party reviews provider
+Use a third-party review provider

 DrMartens.com uses Reevoo, a third-party reviews provider.